alt-ctrl-code/home/README.md

 --------------------------------

-It's easy to think of the internet as not being grounded anywhere, but nothing is performed outside of its a cultural and political context, and software design is no exception, so I offer you the following two expectation setting sections, before we get into the main part of the material.
+It's easy to think of the internet as not being grounded anywhere, but nothing is performed outside of its a cultural and political context, and software design is no exception, so we offer you the following two expectation setting sections, before we get into the main part of the material.

-I live and work in Australia, where "down here", it’s common to lead with an acknowledgement of country.
+We live and work in Australia, where "down here", it’s common to lead with an acknowledgement of country.

 ### Acknowledgement of Country

-I also acknowledge and pay my respect to the Elders past and present, to those who have passed before us and to the members of the Aboriginal and Torres Strait Islander community.
-I acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful city I live, work and prepare this material in.
+We acknowledge and pay respect to the Elders past and present, to those who have passed before us and to the members of the Aboriginal and Torres Strait Islander community.
+We acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful city we live, work and prepare this material in.

 ### A Safe Space

-I acknowledge that discrimination and harassment persist and pervade, and that the software community continues to be more difficult and inequitable for women, for people of colour, for the LGBTQI+ community, for those to whom English is a Second Language ([ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language)), and for our "offshore" cohorts.
+We also acknowledge that discrimination and harassment persist and pervade, and that the software community continues to be more difficult and inequitable for women, for people of colour, for the LGBTQI+ community, for those to whom English is a Second Language ([ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language)), and for our "offshore" cohorts.

-I respect my privilege in the community as an ("onshore", monolingual) elder, white male, and work to balance the scale.
+I check my privilege in the community as an ("onshore", monolingual) older, white male, and work to balance the scale.
-In the spirit on inclusion, all are safe and welcome here, my preferred pronouns are his/him.
+In the spirit on inclusion, all are safe and welcome here, my preferred pronouns are his/him, but I otherwise adopt we/us throughout the material.
 If you'd like to know more about me [IRL](https://simple.wikipedia.org/wiki/Internet_slang#:~:text=Some%20existing%20acronyms%2C%20such%20as,before%20the%20internet%20became%20popular.)
 , I  link a short [bio](./BIO.md)

-With all that said, I hope that you enjoy and find value in the material.
+With all that said, we hope that you enjoy and find value in the material.

 <a name="audience">Audience</a>
 -------------------------------